 |A l l e n H o l u b|

-Trainer/Writer/SpeakerAllen is a highly-regarded trainer and much-sought-after speaker in Agile Process, OO-Design, UML, Java, C++, and computer security.
+Trainer/Writer/SpeakerAllen is a highly-regarded trainer and much-sought-after speaker.
+(See a video of a recent keynote at on the Videos page.
+Speaking topics range from Agile culture and architecture, and process, to Swift, OO-Design, UML, Java, C++, and computer security.
 He works with both startups and Fortune-N companies, and can train both small teams and entire departments if required.
 His Agile OO-Design Workshop and Agile Architecture class are unique in the industry.

 Allen regularly speaks at major technical conferences, both in the US and internationally, and served on the SD (Software Development) Conference advisory board.

 CoachAllen specializes in helping you take your idea through to fruition.
-His CTO, Agile-Process, and Architect experience, when combined with his practical programming expertise, puts him a unique position to guide you through the quagmire of software development.
+His CTO, Agile-process, and architect experience, when combined with his practical programming expertise, puts him a unique position to guide you through the quagmire of software development.
+He approaches agile in a non-tribal way, focusing on what will work best for your company, as compared to the dogmatic focus on a specific process (e.g. Scrum) pursued my many.

-He provides Agile coaching and design-review services, and can train individual teams and entire departments on Object-Oriented design/UML, Agile process, and OO languages.
+He provides Agile coaching and design-review services, and can train individual teams and entire departments on Design, Agile process, and OO languages.

 Designed the user interface and underlying system, applying OO principles throughout, and was instrumental in the fund raising process, writing all technical aspects of the business plan and performing a competitive analysis.